GraceWXT/scheduler/planning/components.md

 ### Appointment/Header

-- State:
+- State: No State
-- __Props__:
+- __Props__: __time__ (string)
-- Used by:
+- Used by: Appointment

 ### Appointment/Empty

 - State:
 - __Props__:
-- Used by:
+- Used by: Appointment

 ### Appointment/Show

 - State:
 - __Props__:
-- Used by:
+- Used by: Appointment

 ### Appointment/Confirm

 - State:
 - __Props__:
-- Used by:
+- Used by: Appointment

 ### Appointment/Status

 - State:
 - __Props__:
-- Used by:
+- Used by: Appointment

 ### Appointment/Error

 - State:
 - __Props__:
-- Used by:
+- Used by: Appointment

 ### Appointment/Form

 - State:
 - __Props__:
-- Used by:
+- Used by: Appointment